data2health/contributor-role-ontology/README.md

 Editors of this ontology should use the edit version, [src/ontology/cro-edit.owl](src/ontology/cro-edit.owl)

 ## Contact

-Please use this GitHub repository's [Issue tracker](https://github.com/openrif/contributor-role-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.
+Please use this GitHub repository's [Issue tracker](https://github.com/data2health/contributor-role-ontology/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

+## Acknowledgements

+This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)